adamaltmejd/swecov.se/content/research/Testing-Inequality.md

   - 'Jonas Björk'
   - 'Karl Gauffin'
 ---

+# Who got tested and who got sick?
+Sociodemographic inequalities in COVID-19 testing and hospitalization among 1.48 million individuals in Sweden

 Groups with lower socioeconomic status have suffered disproportionately from severe Covid-19.
 However, more cases were detected among individuals in higher socioeconomic positions.
 These seemingly conflicting observations are in part attributed to differences in testing behavior; individuals in lower socioeconomic positions in Sweden had lower testing rates and higher positivity rates compared to those in higher positions.